rust-embedded/awesome-embedded-rust/README.md

 - [embedded.rs-wasm-iot] - English Telegram chat about Rust and WASM for microcontrollers and IoT
 - [embedded.rs] - Telegram chat about Rust for microcontrollers in the Russian language.
 - [#avr-rust:gitter.im] - For discussion of using Embedded Rust on AVR devices
-- [#esp-rs:matrix.org] - For discussion of using Embedded Rust on Xtensa devices
+- [#esp-rs:matrix.org] - For discussion of using Embedded Rust on Espressif devices
 - [#nrf-rs:matrix.org] - For discussion of using Embedded Rust on Nordic Semiconductor devices
 - [#probe-rs:matrix.org] - For discussion of the Probe-rs debugging toolkit
 - [#rp-rs:matrix.org] - For discussion of using Embedded Rust on RP2040 based devices